-HUD Releases Updated Optional Rating and Ranking Tool for the CoC Program Competition
+HUD Releases Updated Optional Rating and Ranking Tool v4.0.2 for the CoC Program Competition

 Continuums of Care (CoCs) are required to design and implement a collaborative process for their application for the CoC Program Competition.
-In recent years, HUD has been strongly encouraging (and incentivizing) CoCs to use objective, performance-based scoring criteria and selection priorities to determine which projects will be submitted to HUD as part of the CoC’s application.
+In recent years, HUD has been strongly encouraging (and incentivizing) CoCs to use objective, performance-based scoring criteria and selection priorities to determine which projects they will submit to HUD as part of their CoC Consolidated Application.

-This tool is meant to be customized by CoCs.
-While HUD has included many objective performance metrics that tie back to the system performance measures, this tool will only meet your CoC’s needs if your CoC takes the time to customize it with objective measures that are important locally.
+HUD intends for CoCs to customize this tool.
+While HUD included many objective performance metrics that tie back to the system performance measures, this tool will only meet your CoC’s needs if your CoC invests time and effort to customize it with objective measures that are important locally.